msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 ### Modify Record

-Creates or updates a database record on any table.
-Currently used for creating updating/users and organisations.
+Creates or updates a database record on any table, and creates/updates a related JOIN table to associate the updated record with the application that caused it.

 - _Action Code:_ **`modifyRecord`**